vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-27. A heart untouched by desire and other passions, a speech unsullied by lies and other faults, a body unimpair- el by torture and other injuries, these are the three kinds of worship in relation to Kesava (God).
+27. A heart untouched by desire and other passions, a speech unsullied by lies and other faults, a body unimpairel by torture and other injuries, these are the three kinds of worship in relation to Kesava (God).
 </details>